gokceno/happy-path-time-tracker/README.md

 ### Migrations
 Backend uses [Directus](http://directus.io/) for APIs and data handling.
 Please [consult the documentation](https://docs.directus.io/self-hosted/cli.html#migrate-schema-to-a-different-environment) for migrations.

+**Creating a snapshot:**

+1. Go to `apps/directus` in the command-line
+2. Run `yarn create-snapshot`
+3. Commit the snapshot.
+Keep in mind that the snapshot will not be processed automatically among environments.

 Snapshots reside under `snapshots/` directory.

 ## Installation